MUSE TECHNOLOGIES

 Neckerchiefs and Merit Badge Sashes are worn at Court of Honors, Flag Ceremonies, Webelos Crossovers, and other formal events.
 Merit Badges are sewn on the front of the sash and participation badges may be sewn on the back.

-Most of the Troop 49 scouts wear the green with red trim Neckerchief.
+Troop 49 scouts wear the Troop 49 Neckerchief.

 Troop 49 has a supply of these neckerchiefs at a cost of $10.00 each.